myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

   | IC55                            | IC                         | Voltage   reference AS431ANTR-G1 (2.5V rail)                                |
   +---------------------------------+----------------------------+-----------------------------------------------------------------------------+

-LimePSB-RPCM Board Architecture
+LimePSB RPCM Board Architecture
 ===============================

-This chapter is dedicated for detailed description of LimePSB-RPCM board components and interconnections.
+This chapter is dedicated for detailed description of LimePSB RPCM board components and interconnections.

 Raspberry CM4/5 Connector
 -------------------------

-LimePSB-RPCM board is designed to use Raspberry Pi CM4/5 as a host computer.
+LimePSB RPCM board is designed to use Raspberry Pi CM4/5 as a host computer.
 Raspberry Pi CM4/5L version without eMMC Flash memory is also supported.
-Board to board connectors (J1 and J2) are used to connect CM4/5 to the LimePSB-RPCM board.
+Board to board connectors (J1 and J2) are used to connect CM4/5 to the LimePSB RPCM board.
 Connector pinout, CM4 signals and schematic signal names are listed and described in Table 2.

 .. table:: Table 2.
 Raspberry Pi Compute Module 4 connector pinout